stadium-software/howto-date-formatting/README.md

 ## Unupported Date Formats

-DayJS returns returns the string **"Invalid Date"** when a date is not understood.
-This problem can be overcome by passing the format of the date to DayJS:
+When DayJS returns **"Invalid Date"** we can pass the format of the date to DayJS:

 ```javascript
 dayjs('2019-01-25', 'YYYY-MM-DD')